Ninja-Squad/ninja-squad.github.com/_posts/2017-03-16-what-is-new-angular-4.md

 </p>

-Technically there are some breaking changes, explaining that this is a major version.
+Technically there are some breaking changes, explaining that's why the major version number has changed.
 And, if you missed it, there is no Angular 3: the router package was in version 3.x, so instead of bumping everything to 3.0 and the router to 4.0,